DanishShaikh18/Ecommerce-Delivery-Performance-Analysis/README.md

 - ⚡**JioMart**: Highest basket value but **45% customer satisfaction**, losing 70%+ to churn.
 <br>

-Quick-commerce is a billion-dollar battle where speed, service quality, and customer trust decide market winners.
+Quick-commerce is a billion-dollar battle where speed, service quality, and customer trust decide market winners.<br>
 This project delivers an **end-to-end intelligence system** for 100,000+ orders across 3 platforms → covering **descriptive, diagnostic, predictive, and prescriptive analytics**.
 <br>